 – On November 8, 2005, the Town of Ulster, New York (Ulster County) elected Nicky B. Woerner to the position of Town Supervisor.
 At age 21, Woerner is the youngest Town Supervisor to have served in New York State.

-– Rosendale, New York was put on the manufacturing map in the 1800’s when it was discovered that the naturally occurring magnesium and clay levels found in dolostone cultivated there could be used to make amazingly great cement.
-Rosendale Natural Cement was so well known for its high quality that it was used in the pedestal of the Statue of Liberty, parts of the Brooklyn Bridge, and even one wing of the United States Capitol building.
+– Rosendale was put on the map in the 1800’s when they discovered the naturally occurring magnesium and clay levels found in dolostone cultivated there could be used to make cement.
+Rosendale Natural Cement was so well known for its quality that it was used in the pedestal of the Statue of Liberty, parts of the Brooklyn Bridge, and even one wing of the United States Capitol building.